Kalvium-Program/lab-js-higher-order-functions-optional-boilerplate/README.md

 Reduce takes a callback function and a starting value.
 The callback function takes as arguments an accumulator and the value of the current element of the array and returns the accumulator to be used in the next cycle.
 The values returned from the last call of the callback function is the value returned by `reduce`.

-Create a function `multiply()` which takes an argument of `myArray` which holds the values as `[2, 3, 5, 10]` and _returns multiplication value of all numbers in the given array_.
+Create a function `multiply()` which takes an argument of `myArray` and _returns multiplication value of all numbers in the given array_.

 Let's expand our knowledge by `implementing map with reduce`.

-Take the function explained in the above task of `map` and try is by implementing the same by using `reduce`.
+Take the function explained in the above task - (task 6) of `map` and try it by implementing the same by using `reduce`.
+Create a function `sumOfSquares()`, and take `myArray` as the argument, and return the sum of squares of the given array - `myArray`.

-Happy Coding ProGrad ❤️
+Happy Coding Kalvium ❤️